 On the right side, we can see Account Type, which is important to set for QuickBooks.
 If it's Checking or Credit Card, enter the Account Number.
 If you are importing just for one account, you can leave the default, that's fine.
 End balance, Bank ID, Branch ID, Encoding settings you can leave the default or you can set them if you know, that you need to set them.
 Otherwise, the converter will use some good default values.

 There is INTU.BID value '3000', which is "Wells Fargo" default value.
 You can look up your bank if you like or you can leave the default value if your bank is not listed or is not listed for specific Account Type.
-The transaction tab shows how the converter understands your data: it pick up date, pick up Amount column, correctly pick up Payee column, pick up Check.
+The transaction tab shows how the converter understands your data: it picks up date, picks up Amount column, correctly picks up Payee column, picks up Check.

 And all we need to do is just click on the 'Convert' button and create a QBO file.

 Now we switch to Quickbooks.
 Before importing a QBO file, check the 'Chart of accounts'.
 That Bank you need to import into, let's say, for example Checking account, doesn't have a yellow strike icon.
 Because if you have a yellow strike icon, it means you downloaded directly from your Bank.
 You need to disconnect first to import any QBO file.
 It's not just the converter limitations, Quickbooks limitation that doesn't import QBO files, unless if you're already connected to directly download from your bank.

 For example, the Credit Card account has a yellow strike icon.

 To disconnect, right-click 'Edit account'.

 Then click 'Bank Feed Settings', select 'Deactivate all online services' and then 'Save and Close'.
 And now there is no yellow strike icon, so you can proceed for both of these accounts.
 We created a Checking account, so we will important into existing Checking account.

 Now go to 'File' - 'Utilities' - 'Import' - 'Web Connect Files'.
 Then open a QBO file.